zhhz/red/README.txt

 === Tutorial

-Check the {Tutorial page}[http://github.com/jessesielaff/red/wikis/tutorial] for an in-depth lesson in how to use Red to write your JavaScript in Ruby.
+Check the <a href=http://github.com/jessesielaff/red/wikis/tutorial>Tutorial page</a> for an in-depth lesson in how to use <span style="color:rgb(195,0,0)">Red</span> to write your JavaScript in Ruby.

 === Documentation

-The documentation[http://red-js.rubyforge.org/red/rdoc/] is currently rather nonexistent.
+The <a href=http://red-js.rubyforge.org/red/rdoc/>documentation</a> is currently rather nonexistent.

 === Bugs / Issues

 Got a problem?
 Tell us about it.
-Submit a ticket to the project page at Lighthous[http://jessesielaff.lighthouseapp.com/projects/15182-red].
+Submit a ticket to the project page at <a href=http://jessesielaff.lighthouseapp.com/projects/15182-red>Lighthouse</a>.

 === MIT License